-Additionally, Mr. Franklin and the Company entered into an Employment Agreement when he became our Chief Executive Officer ("Mr. Franklin's Employment Agreement").
+Additionally, Mr. Franklin and the Company entered into an Employment Agreement when he became Chief Executive Officer ("Mr. Franklin's Employment Agreement").
 Pursuant to Mr. Franklin's Employment Agreement, if the Company terminates Mr. Franklin's employment without cause or does not renew the term of the Employment Agreement, or Mr. Franklin terminates his employment for good reason (as defined in the agreement), Mr. Franklin will receive any accrued but unpaid salary and accrued vacation as well as a lump sum equal to (i) 24 months of base salary and (ii) two times the target annual bonus.
 If the Company terminates Mr. Franklin's employment for cause or if he terminates his employment without good reason, or for death or disability, Mr. Franklin (or his estate) will receive any accrued but unpaid salary and accrued vacation.
+Mr. Franklin's Employment Agreement expires June 30, 2018, and may be extended for successive one-year terms upon mutual agreement of the Company and Mr. Franklin.
 Mr. Franklin's Employment Agreement is filed with our SEC filings.